crumeike/PtychoBench/Data Access.md

 ## Overview

 The PtychoBench dataset contains 391 expert-annotated ptychographic reconstructions from experiments conducted at the Advanced Photon Source (APS) at Argonne National Laboratory.
-Due to institutional policies and data sensitivity, the dataset is available upon request and subject to approval.
+Due to institutional policies and data sensitivity, the dataset is available upon request and subject to institutional approval.

 ## Dataset Contents